Quantizing Heavy-tailed Data in Statistical Estimation: (Near) Minimax Rates, Covariate Quantization, and Uniform Recovery: Covariate Quantization and Uniform Signal Recovery in Quantized Compressed Sensing

-However, the issue is that $\bm{Q} $ is not positive semi-definite.
-To explain this, note that of primary interest in CS is the high-dimensional setting where $d\gg n$, while evidently, at least $d-n$ eigenvalues of $\bm{Q}$ are $-\frac{\bar{\Delta}^2}{4}$.
-We mention that, the lack of positive semi-definiteness of $\bm{Q}$ is problematic in both statistics and optimization aspects --- the Lemma \ref{csframework} for deriving statistical rates in Theorems \ref{thm4}-\ref{thm5} do not apply, and it is in general unclear how to globally optimize a non-convex program.
+where the last equality can be seen by conditioning on $\bm{\widetilde{x}}_k$ or $\widetilde{y}_k$.
+However, the issue is that $\bm{Q}$ is not positive semi-definite, hence the resulting program is non-convex.
+To explain this, note that the rank of $\frac{1}{n}\sum_{k=1}^n\bm{\dot{x}}_k\bm{\dot{x}}_k^\top$ does not exceed $n$, so when $d>n$ at least $d-n$ eigenvalues of $\bm{Q}$ are $-\frac{\bar{\Delta}^2}{4}$.
+Alternatively, the non-convexity can also be seen from the observation that setting $(\bm{Q},\bm{b})$ as in (\ref{quanlasso}) is tantamount to replacing the regular $\ell_2$-loss $\frac{1}{2n}\sum_{k=1}^n (y_k-\bm{x}_k^\top\bm{\theta})^2$ with We mention that the lack of positive semi-definiteness of $\bm{Q}$ is problematic in both statistics and optimization aspects: 1) Statistically, Lemma \ref{csframework} used to derive the error rates in Theorems \ref{thm4}-\ref{thm5} requires $\bm{Q}$ to be positive semi-definite, and is hence no longer applicable here; 2) From the optimization side, it is in general unknown how to globally optimize a non-convex program.